Armaan-Gupta/BITS-ACM/README.md

 The Quiz Project is based only on classes, methods and attributes.
 I made it after learning the basics of OOP so that I could get good hold on how to apply concepts of OOP.

 After that I started to learn Django.
 Django_code_with_harry is the website that he was making in the tutorial while teaching the concepts of django.
-I have completed half the tutorial, and once it is fully complete, I'll deploy it.
+When I was halfway through, I switched to the Django Polls app.
 Django_polls_app is the Polls app that is given in the official documentation of django.
 I half made a part of it and I am still working on it, I'll be deploying that too once it is complete.